-It’s no secret that online shopping is sometimes over saturated with the same old thing, and many stores fail to stand out from the crowd for various reasons, meaning it’s easy for others to take advantage and get one step ahead.
+It’s no secret that online shopping is sometimes over saturated with the same old thing.
+Many stores fail to stand out from the crowd for various reasons.
+This also means that it’s easy for others to take advantage and get one step ahead.
 You can do the same.
-Here are seven ways to stand out from the crowd in e-commerce.
+Here are seven ways to stand out from the crowd in ecommerce.

 Consider the design of your store

 One of, if not the most effective way to draw customers in and keep them browsing is through the design of your online store.
 If it looks clunky, complicated or messy, people will likely look somewhere else.
 Your design conveys a certain message – that is, if you as a company are trustworthy, progressive and easy to work with.

 Many popular websites and online stores today have adopted a clean, flat and minimalist design, so try to adapt your style similarly.
 Although you want to stand out from the crowd, you don’t want it to be for the wrong reasons.
 So long as you’ve got a pleasing design, you’ll be miles ahead of your competitors and up there with the big guys.

 Although choosing the right hosting platform for you is of utmost importance, it’s also vital to ensure you’re getting enough server space to handle your potential outreach.
 If you’re not looking to grow your online store into a big, booming business, it’ll be better to opt for a shared server.
 They’re more than capable of handling modest crowds, and won’t cost anywhere near as much as a dedicated server.